 A pine marten can live for up to 12 years, although the majority of individuals do not live more than five to eight years.
 Pine martens are killed by foxes and eagles, but they face a range of other challenges for survival, including habitat fragmentation, being killed while crossing roads, and persecution.

 Interactions with squirrels

-Research has shown that the recovery of the pine marten population in certain parts of Ireland has caused a significant decline in the number of non-native grey squirrels.
+Research by Emma Sheehy and Colin Lawton of NUI Galway suggests that the recovery of the pine marten population in certain parts of Ireland has caused a significant decline in the number of non-native grey squirrels.
 This has allowed the native red squirrel to return to woodlands from which it had been driven out by the grey squirrel.
 The grey squirrel was introduced to Ireland in the early 20th century and soon displaced the red squirrel, through a combination of competition for food and disease.
-Adult grey squirrels are twice the size of red squirrels and, although they have a very similar life cycle and biology to the red squirrel, they have a broader diet.
+Adult grey squirrels are twice the size of red squirrels and, although they have a very similar life cycle and biology to the red squirrel, have a broader diet.

 The squirrel/pine marten relationship was explored more rigorously in Scotland by Emma Sheehy and a team from the University of Aberdeen.
 They found that grey squirrel occupancy decreased with increased abundance of pine martens, whereas red squirrel occupancy was positively related to pine marten abundance.
 The findings suggest that red squirrels can coexist with pine martens but grey squirrels cannot, though grey squirrels still occurred in areas where there was low pine marten density (newly colonised areas).